leggedrobotics-usp/legged_ws/docs/quickstart_spot_ros2.md

 - Click '2D Nav Goal'.
 - Click and drag at the position you want the robot to go.

-# Additional Arguments (For the Real Robot and the RVIZ Simulation)
+## Additional Arguments (For the Real Robot and the RVIZ Simulation)

 * `controllers_config`: If this argument is unset, a general purpose controller configuration will be loaded containing a forward position controller and a joint state publisher, that is filled appropriately based on whether or not the robot used (mock or real) has an arm.
 The forward state controller is also specified here.
 If you wish to load different controllers, this can be set here.
 * `robot_controller`: This is the name of the robot controller that will be started when the launchfile is called.
 The default is the simple forward position controller.
 The name must match a controller in the `controllers_config` file.
 * `launch_rviz`: If you do not want rviz to be launched, add the argument `launch_rviz:=False`.

-# Missing features

-* Python scripts to control spot robot(s).
-* Graphical interface, suuch as: Gazebo, WeBots, IsaacSim, Unity, or Unreal.
-[This repository](https://github.com/MASKOR/webots_ros2_spot/tree/main) is an option, but it needs the SDK.
-* Add spot to the gazebo simulation, could be based in [this package](https://github.com/chvmp/robots/tree/ros2), which currently is only for ROS 1 (I've tried the ROS 2 branch, and it still using ROS 1 codes).